 An overall record of 2,126,551 people attended the fair in 2019.

 The fair’s daily attendance record was set on a Saturday in 2018 when 270,426 people visited.

 Free park & ride shuttles run from a variety of locations within a short distance of the fairgrounds.

 Express buses run from numerous locations throughout the Twin Cities.

-More than half of the fair’s 2 million guests travel to the fair via mass transit.
+Approximately half of the fair’s guests travel to the fair via mass transit.